-Key audit matters are those matters that, in my professional judgment, are of most significance in the audit of the financial statements.
-Except for the matter described in the Basis for Qualified Opinion section of my report, I have determined that there are no Key Audit Matters to communicate in my report.
+Key audit matters are those matters that, in my professional judgement are of most significance in the audit of financial statements.
+Except for the matter described in the Basis for Qualified Opinion and Other Matter sections of my report, there were no Key Audit Matters to communicate in my report.